 - Spicy bread and butter pickles

 - Roasted garlic

 - Variety of Cheeses: Mozzarella, Feta, Cheddar, Parmesan, Manchego

-- Set up your hot dog bar in a central area, where your guests have access to all sides of the table.
+- Set up your food bar in a central area, where your guests have access to all sides of the table

 - Consider the process of making your own hot dog and go from left to right: plates or baskets, buns, dogs, condiments, sides.
 Consider buying some throw-away hot-dog containers.

 - Keep the hot dogs and buns in warming trays, each with a pair of tongs.
 This ensures nobody sticks their grubby hands in the tray:)

 - Place toppings and spreads in the center of the table in medium sized ramekins, each with their own spread knife.

 - Finally, set out sides at the end of the table, again with tongs or mini forks (for pickles, etc)

 Once you've selected your menu from these hot dog bar ideas, you're ready to set up your buffet table and fire up the grill!